 - Peel garlic cloves and place them whole on the tomatoes.

 - Add fresh basil, salt & pepper, oil & vinegar.

 - After they have roasted, let the tomatoes cool a bit.

-- Put them in a blender and blend until smooth.
+- Put them in a blender and pulse a few times until combined.

 - Season with more salt & pepper to taste.